High performance anti slip paint for inside and out. Apply two coats in one day

 Uniquely developed by Watco’s paint chemists, Fastcoat is a revolution in floor coatings that has only been made possible by recent developments in polyaspartic resin technology.
 Our unique formulation uses this incredibly versatile resin to produce a high grade, high performance paint for heavily used areas both inside and outside.

-The anti slip particles are pre-blended (in the resin) which makes it easier to clean and to achieve a uniform finish.
+When applying Fastcoat Anti Slip, you will notice that the anti slip aggregate comes separately, which can easily be added when mixing.
 Both Fastcoat and Fastcoat Anti Slip carry CE Mark EN1504-2 and have impressive test results for abrasion and impact resistance, as well as for adhesion and hardness.

 Heavy Traffic: Regular forklift, heavy footfall, parked vehicles